cocos/cocos-docs/en/cocos-service/agc-applinking.md

   huawei.agc.applinking.appLinkingService.on(huawei.agc.applinking.AGC_APP_LINKING_EVENT_LISTENER_NAME.RECEIVE_LINK_CALLBACK, (data) => {
       console.log("getData, data.code =", data.code);
       if (data.code === 1) {
-          this.console.log('receive deepLink：', data.getDeepLink());
+          this.console.log('receive deepLink:', data.getDeepLink());
       }
   }, this);
   ```

 - [Publish to the Android platform](../publish/publish-native.md) after the code is added.
 Please make sure that the **Package Name** on the **Build** panel is consistent with the **Package Name** set in the AppGallery Connect console.

-- Refer to AGC - AppLinking [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) documentation, create a App Linking, select **Open in your Android app** option of **Link behavior for Android**, and choose current application in setting box below.
+- Refer to [Creating a Link in AppGallery Connect](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-applinking-createlinks-byagc) documentation, create a App Linking, then select **Open in your Android app** option of **Link behavior for Android**, and choose current application in setting box below (if you have not created an application, you can click the **Add Android app** button to create).

   ![](agc-applinking/al-console-behavior.png)

 - Get the App Linking address, open it in browser of test device, you can see the App Linking's interface as below.
-Click **Open** button and jump back to the App.
+Click **Open** button and jump to the App.

   ![](agc-applinking/al-browser.png)

-- Jump back to App, if you can see the **deepLink** address in **LogCat**, which means the integrate is successful.
+- After jumping to the App, if you can see the **deepLink** address in **LogCat**, which means the integrate is successful.

 ## Sample Project